 About

-Melissa Hogenboom is a multi award-winning film-maker and leader at the BBC where she launched and leads the documentary site BBC Reel.
+Melissa Hogenboom is a multi award-winning film-maker and leader at the BBC.
 Her first book, The Motherhood Complex, was released in May 2021 by Piatkus, Little, Brown (Hachette).
+Her second book Breadwinners will be published by Canongate in summer 2025.

 Selected work